top of page

 BACKGROUND & TRAINING

 Originally from California, I have been making a home in the Hudson Valley for the last few years.
-I am currently completing a Clinical Mental Health Counseling master’s program at SUNY New Paltz.
+I completed a Master’s in Clinical Mental Health Counseling at SUNY New Paltz in 2026, during which time I was a clinical intern for Live Your Truth.

 I have a prior PhD in gender and sexuality studies, with specializations in intersectional feminist, queer, trans and psychoanalytic theories.
-Along with an extensive history of engaging with queer and trans people in the educational and nonprofit sectors, I have some clinical experience working with neurodivergent clients, and clients with disabilities.
+This earlier training informs my current psychodynamic approach.
+Additionally, I have an extensive history of working with queer and trans people in the educational and nonprofit sectors.

 RELATED HOBBIES & INTERESTS